mellaurie/tone/pages/02.april-2020/08.u2/02.topic-1/section.md

 ### Course Design Process at TWU
 Every course is different, and every course design experience is different.
 In this section we'd like to briefly share a typical process we follow in creating and revising our online courses at TWU.

-!!!
-Please Note: This process may not apply to your course!
-With the time constraints, it certainly may not apply to the many faculty who may need to put their summer courses online asap!
+*Please note: This process may not apply to your course!
+Often with time constraints, we speed things up to make sure the course is ready for students.
+During/after the course runs, we make further adjustments based on instructor and student feedback.*

 Our Instructional Design team at TWU generally follows the following development process:
 ![](Course-Design-Process-at-TWU-1.jpg)